monsoonmaelstrom/book2/book2.md

 I had long wondered how one of the Crears ended up as a housekeeper for Liam’s grandparents.

-“Your father wanted someone watching the Martens just in case.
+“Your father wanted someone watching the Martens, just in case.
 Then when Liam showed up, apparently Reese alone wasn’t enough.”

 “Why your family?”